-The coed school versus gender-specific school debate has been a hot topic in the education world for quite some time.
+The coed school versus single gender school debate has been a hot topic in the education world for quite some time.
 But which is better?
 Which should you choose?
-To answer these questions, we will be looking at coed schools and how they compare to gender-specific schools.
+To answer these questions, we will be looking at coed schools and how they compare to single gender schools.

-One of the first things that coed schools do differently than traditional gender-specific schools is that they have more opportunities for students to learn about different cultures, beliefs, and ideas outside of their own cultural cohort.
+One of the first things that coed schools do differently than traditional single gender schools is that they have more opportunities for students to learn about different cultures, beliefs, and ideas outside of their own cultural cohort.
 This helps students develop not only academically but also socially as well.

 Coed schools have been around for a long time.
 The idea behind coeducation arose from an educational philosophy that students should share their experiences with members of the other sex to learn more about themselves and others while receiving an education of equal quality.

 The coed schools were started in India by three Christian missionaries, namely, Revs.
 William Yates, George Ewing, and John McLeod of American Missionary Association (AMA) during 1818 – 1925 as they wanted to provide children education irrespective of their caste or creed background.

 Coeducation was a new concept for Indians at that time who believed it would lead to ‘moral laxity.
 However, coeducation gained recognition after 1930 when Mahatma Gandhi supported co-educated institutions saying, “let boys and girls be taught together so that they can grow up without any sense of shame.”
 His support led thousands across the country to take the initiative on coed schools.

 It was only after the 1950’s when coeducational schools started increasing across India despite opposition from conservative Indians who were against co-education institutions based on moral grounds.